 Participants will develop and hone the skills needed to:

-- Create a team roadmap
+- Create effective teams and team culture

 A course outline is available online.